Skip to Main Content

 Other common instances of gendered language include words that assume connections between jobs or roles and gender (like “policeman”) and language conventions that differ depending on the gender of the person being discussed (like using titles that indicate a person’s marital status).

-Neutral alternatives
+Neutral Alternatives

 Gendered noun Gender-neutral noun